AspireOne/MCDP/README.md

 # minecraft-cheat-detection
-Repository for the Minecraft Cheat Detection Project (MCDP)
+Repository for the Minecraft Cheat Detection Project (mcdp)

-MCDP is a cheat detection tool that tries to find Minecraft cheats based on various factors such as specific file types, names, locations, content, time of modification and others.
+mcdp is a cheat detection tool that tries to find Minecraft cheats based on various factors such as specific file types, names, locations, content, time of modification and others.